emilyslouie/threejsjourney/README.md

 - `mesh.rotation.x/y/z` rotates the mesh along an axis in radians

 Objects can be added to a `new THREE.Group()` so that the entire group is manipulated rather than applying the same transformations to each object individually.

+## Basic Animation

+A simple way to make a Three.js animation is to make an infinite loop function that manipulates the object or camera and then rerenders the scene using `window.requestAnimationFrame()`.

+The problem is that different computers have different framerates which makes the speed at which something rerenders inconsistent among computers.

+Possible solutions:

+- use the `Date` function in JS to regulate the time at which it rerenders
+- use the `THREE.Clock()` function

+There is also another library called GSAP which can be used to animate objects since it works with Three.js.